 We generally use “inflation” to refer to the overall purchasing power of money in our economy, but it can occur within sectors too.

 Generally, an economy balances the decrease in purchasing power with an increase in income.
 In other words, that $1 buys less labor, just as it buys fewer goods.
-You need more money to buy things, but you also earn more money for your work, hence the rise in median income over time that occurs along with the rise in prices.
+You need more money to buy things, but you also earn more money for your work, hence the rise in median income over time that occurs along with rising prices.

 Examples of Inflation in the Economy

-Income and home prices are basic examples of inflation trends in the U.S.
+Income and home prices are basic examples of inflation trends in the United States.

 In June 1985, the median sale price for a home was $86,300, and the median household income was $23,620.
 In June 2011, the median home price was $240,200, and the median income was $50,054, according to the U.S. Census Bureau.